 Many people are familiar with the zinging sensations of tooth sensitivity.
 This occurs when the dentin, which serves as a layer of protection for nerves, becomes compromised.
 There are many preventative steps that will protect the dentin’s integrity, such as brushing softly with an electrical toothbrush and minimizing the number of acidic and sugary foods and beverages you eat and drink each day.
 Oil pulling is another smart technique because it pulls bacteria and toxins out of the mouth, in turn minimizing the chances of decay or infection.

 Stop Decay and Erosion

 Keeping your teeth healthy and free from decay and erosion does not have to be a complicated task.
-If you brush and floss regularly, use a tongue scraper, eat a minimal amount of sugary and acidic foods, and visit Natural & Cosmetic Dentistry every six months, you will be on your way to success.
-If you are already struggling with a dental problem or simply want to confirm that your mouth is as healthy as you think, Dr. Beata Carlson and Dr. Amber Gilton at Natural and Cosmetic Dentistry in Clearwater, Florida are here to give you all of the help you need with gentle conservative, minimally invasive, and natural dental care.
-Call (727) 888-6523 to make your first appointment at Natural & Cosmetic Dentistry today.
+If you brush and floss regularly, use a tongue scraper, eat a minimal amount of sugary and acidic foods, and visit Natural and Cosmetic Dentistry every six months, you will be on your way to success.
+If you are already struggling with a dental problem or simply want to confirm that your mouth is as healthy as you think, Dr. Beata A. Carlson and Associates at Natural and Cosmetic Dentistry in Clearwater, Florida are here to give you all of the help you need with gentle conservative, minimally invasive, and natural dental care.
+Call 727-888-6523 to make your first appointment at Natural and Cosmetic Dentistry today.